JaqiKal/task-master/TESTING.md

 ## Automated Testing

-No automatic testing apart from using the pep8 validator was perfomed.
+No automatic testing apart from using the pep8 validator was performed.

 ### PEP8 validator

 * [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the python code.
-Result is ALL CLEAR, NO ERRORS FOUND.
+The result is ALL CLEAR, NO ERRORS FOUND.

 *<span style="color: blue;">[Back to Content](#content)</span>*